SenseNet/docs.sensenet.com/content/concepts/basics/03-content-relations.md

 Multiple reference option allows ``1:n`` connection via reference field, as well as ``n:1`` by using query in the reference field.

 # Allowed child types
 In the sensenet content repository, it is possible to define restrictions on what content types the different containers can hold.
 You can configure ``AllowedChildTypes`` in the content type definition for the different types.
-For example a calendar can only contain events, a document library can only contain folders and files, etc. These settings can be overridden on the specific content: for example, you can modify any of your document libraries to contain images, too.
+For example a calendar can only contain events, a document library can only contain folders and files, etc. These settings can be overridden on the specific content: for example, you can modify any of your document libraries to contain images too.
 There are also some special types that behave differently: for example, a folder can never define child types, as it will always inherit its parent settings.
 A ``SystemFolder`` will allow every type by default and can be created anywhere in the repository.

 > [Learn more about allowed child types](/concepts/content-management/06-allowed-childtypes)